dduda2894/obviously/README.md

 The scraper gets the URL of the API and then makes only API calls to get the details of all products.

 Note:
-For the purpose of this test, the scraper only picks one sub category from each available category.
+For the purpose of this test, the scraper only picks one sub category from each available category, the first one at the top left corner.
-Some subcategory have different layout.
+Some subcategory page have different layout.
 Only the layout where products are displayed in first page was addressed in the scraper.

+## ASOS scraper

 ### ASOS product search API